kagan-gungor/kagan-gungor/README.md

 ## Hi 👋,
 I'm Kağan Güngör, I'm a software engineer who is passionate about data science and machine learning.
 I'm also a self-taught game developer.

--  I'm currently learning pixel art to progress in game development.
+-  I'm currently learning all about data science and pixel art to progress in game development.
 -  **Languages :** Python :zap: | C# :fire:	| C++ :zap:

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------